 Look for moments of wonder

-You could also tie your forest bathing practice to your journaling routine.
+You could also tie your forest bathing practice to a journaling routine.
 After each session, use your journal to keep track of your experience or thoughts you had while immersed in nature.
 This is a good way to keep track of how the practice is making you feel over time — and help you create a routine to support your total health.

 More stress-fighting strategies